 - No full-time student can be a candidate for a Cambridge degree unless he or she has spent at least three terms resident in Cambridge; for a term to be 'kept' a student has to reside in Cambridge for a minimum number of nights (59 for the Michaelmas and Lent Terms and 56 for the Easter Term).

-- Research students, however are expected also to attend between terms, except during periods of holiday agreed with their supervisor, not normally exceeding 8 weeks in a 12-month period.
+- Research students are expected also to attend between terms, except during periods of holiday agreed with their supervisor, not normally exceeding 8 weeks in a 12-month period.

 - Graduate students who have been undergraduates in Cambridge for at least a year have already met the residence requirement.

 - All full-time graduate students are expected to live within 10 miles of the centre of Cambridge while carrying out research in the University.
 Students who have good reason to live further away must apply formally for permission to do so and have the agreement of their supervisor that this will not impair their ability to study and to attend the University as required, and the consent of their College. (this is not the same as leave to work away from Cambridge).
 Students who wish to make an application can do so via their CamSIS self-service.

 - Part-time students have no residence requirements but are required to attend the University on a regular basis as prescribed by the degree committee.